jamesob/ackr/README.md

 | `storage_dir` | `ACKR_DIR` | Where ackr data (tag information, etc.) is stored | `~/.ackr` |
 | `ghuser` | `ACKR_GH_USER` | Your github username | `jamesob` |
 | `upstream_remote_name` | `ACKR_UPSTREAM` | The name of the git remote corresponding to the bitcoin/bitcoin repo | `upstream` |

+If `storage_dir` is a git repo, it will be committed and pushed to automatically.